 - filling the fistula with a special glue

 Treatment will vary depending on which STI is causing rectal discharge.
-The most common STI-related cause of rectal discharge is gonorrhea.
-Treatment options include antibiotics.
+Treatment options

 Doctors may also suggest future prevention by receiving vaccinations or using barrier method contraception during sex.